ga-chicago/wdi-ocr/01_front_end_fundamentals/d02-controlflow-examples.md

-## 1.2 Lesson Examples: Logical operators and control flow
+## 1.2 Logical operators and control flow

 JavaScript supports a compact set of statements, specifically control flow statements, that you can use to incorporate a great deal of interactivity in your application.